Challenge

 Impact:

 The game is now a regular staple in the Future Thinking for Social Justice curriculum, played by hundreds of policy makers.
-It is currently being turned into a standalone single player experience to help policy makers strategize on their own projects.
+It is regularly played at Thailand Institute of Justice, and was played at the World Congress for Justice with Children 2025.

 Related Work: